rohanjwaleshan/car_price_prediction/README.md

 ![](pairplot_selling_price.png) ![](correlation_heatmap.png)    ![](scatterplot_max_power_selling_price_transmission.png)

 ## Model Development
+For the first model I trained a **MLR** and split the data into train and test sets with a test size of 25%.

-For the MLR model it was necessary to check all assumptions before considering the model for deployment.
+It was necessary to check all assumptions before considering the MLR model for deployment.
 The MLR model rejected both homoscedasticity and normality of errors with and without log/square root transformations of features and log transformation of the response.
 Below are the plots used to confirm homoscedasticity and normality of errors after log transfomring the response.

 ![](homoscedasticity.png) ![](normality_of_errors.png)

+Due to essential assumptions for MLR being rejected I decided to train a non parametric model such as the **decision tree**.

+Before fitting the decision tree model categorical variables were encoded into dummy variables.
+Ten fold cross validation was performed to assess the model's ability to generalize and max_depth was set to 5 to prevent overfitting.

+## Model Performance
+Since the MLR model's assumptions were rejected its goodness of fit measures were unreliable.

+The decision tree model with ten fold cross validation outputted the following results (values are averages of ten folds):
+* train set r-squared = 0.94
+* test set r-squared = 0.91
+* train set rmse = 198821.91
+* test set rmse = 234541.86